 At the end of turn 6 neither of us had 2 more Strikes than the other.
 The French stood at 2 Strike Points with 22 casualties and the Natives has 1 Strike Point with 9 casualties.

 - I enjoyed the South American Natives!
-Giving units with a Ranged Save of 6 really makes them tough.
+Giving Elusive to units with a Ranged Save of 6 really makes them tough.
 The abundance of hard cover on this board made it even better.
 I think I successfully saved 70-80% of the casualties applied to my men.
 Evade is really a lifesaver as well.

 - Natives’ key advantages appear to be be survivability and action advantage.
 Arrows aren’t very deadly but with so many more opportunities to fire, you’ll eventually get some kills and you’ll certainly deprive the enemies of key actions with Fatigue and forcing them to take Rally tests.
 The Poisoned Arrows and Grizzled Veteran both seem key to taking best advantage of those strengths.